dropthejase/LLM-usicProducer/README.md

 Each embedding layer is then concatenated and linearly projected to layer with a *d_model* of 512.
 Absolute positional encodings (Vaswani et al., 2017) are added here.
 Once data is passed through the transformer blocks, they are then linearly projected back to the four separate token families.
 Each output per token therefore comprises four logits.

-All input sequences have been trimmed to a sequence length of 512.
+All input sequences have been trimmed to a sequence length of 512

 Loss is computed as an average cross entropy loss across the four token families (following Hsiao et al., 2021).

+I use 90% of the dataset for training.
+I use a batch size of 12, learning rate of 0.5e-4 and trained the model for 22 epochs.

 ![Transformer Architecture](assets/architecture.png)